ivanzy/swamp-iotagent/README.md

 ```

-'http://localhost:3456/iot/devices' -> address of the running instance of the IoT Agent
+'http://localhost:3456/iot/devices' -> address of the running instance of the IoT Agent <br>
-"entity_name": "urn:ngsd-ld:IoTDevice:1" -> name of the entity that will be created in Orion
+"entity_name": "urn:ngsd-ld:IoTDevice:1" -> name of the entity that will be created in Orion<br>
-"entity_type": "LoRaSensor" -> type of the entity that will be created in Orion
+"entity_type": "LoRaSensor" -> type of the entity that will be created in Orion<br>
-"dev_eui": "0102030405060708" -> device EUI of LoRa
+"dev_eui": "0102030405060708" -> device EUI of LoRa<br>
-"application_id": "1" -> application ID of the sensors (LoRa app Service that provides this information)
+"application_id": "1" -> application ID of the sensors (LoRa app Service that provides this information)<br>
-"broker_address":"mosquitto" -> address of the MQTT broker
+"broker_address":"mosquitto" -> address of the MQTT broker<br>
-"orion_address": "orion" -> address of the Orion broker
+"orion_address": "orion" -> address of the Orion broker<br>

 In order to check the devices in IoT Agent:
 ```